 Change has come to Mad Men, change that Don Draper implemented but in the cold light of day it might not be all that he thought it would be or wants.
 This begins one of the many power struggles of the episode as everyone tries to adapt to the merger witho more

 “Man With a Plan” is an ironic title for an episode about characters running around like headless chickens.
-It also feels like an oblique acknowledgement of what the killing of Robert F. Kennedy meant for the United States in June of 1968, but more
+It also feels like an oblique acknowledgement of what the killing of Robert F. Kennedy meant for the United States in June of 1968, but we’ll get t more

 This week on Mad Men , the merger of SDCP and CGC puts everything, in Ted-approved pilot terms, right-side up and upside down.
 The turmoil isn't only relegated to the office, it also extends into the characters' personal lives.
-Don loses more
+Don loses his mistress af more

 "Man With a Plan" was a Mad Men microcosm of the nationwide turmoil of 1968, as the celebratory tone surrounding the merger of Sterling Cooper Draper Pryce and Cutler, Gleason, and Chaough very, very quickly imploded once the realities of combining and co more